 Consent to the collection, processing and use of data is voluntary.
 Users are able to withdraw their consent at any time without any adverse consequences.

-7. Right to withdrawal and the deletion of data
+7. Right to withdrawal, rectification and deletion of data

-Users are entitled to withdraw their consent to data processing as well as to rectify, limit the use of or delete the data collected about their person at any time.
+Users are entitled to withdraw their consent to data processing as well as to rectify, limit the use of or delete the personal data collected at any time.
 Users should direct their declaration of withdrawal to:

 60486 Frankfurt am Main